cumberland-terraform/network-lb/README.md

 TODO: Module does not currently support load balancers of type `network`.

-`platform` is a parameter for *all* **MDThink Enterprise Terraform** modules.
-For more information about the `platform`, in particular the permitted values of the nested fields, see the [mdt-eter-platform documentation](https://source.mdthink.maryland.gov/projects/etm/repos/mdt-eter-platform/browse).
+`platform` is a parameter for *all* **Cumberland Cloud Terraform** modules.
+For more information about the `platform`, in particular the permitted values of the nested fields, see the Platform module documentation for more infromation.
 The following section goes into more detail regarding the `lb` variable.

 ### Parameters